Skip To Main Content

 Andy Merfeld

-Andy Merfeld is headed into his sixth year on the Benedictine College football coaching staff where he currently serves as the Special Teams Coordinator and cornerbacks coach.
+Andy Merfeld is headed into his eighth year on the Benedictine College football coaching staff, where he currently serves as the special teams coordinator and cornerbacks coach.
 He and his wife Olivia have one son, Thompson.

-2022: Undefeated conference champions and #6 national ranking.
-Led the HAAC in blocked kicks for the fourth year in a row (T-fourth in NAIA), led the HAAC in KOR average (fifth NAIA).
-Harry Balke (K) and Cullen Bruner (P) were First-Team all-Heart.
+2022: Tied for fourth in NAIA in blocked kicks and fifth in kickoff return average.
+Harry Balke (K) and Cullen Bruner (P) were first-team all-conference.
 Both CBs received all-conference recognition and CB Joel Mewis led all NCAA and NAIA players with 239 interception return yards.
-The defense finished third in the NAIA in takeaways and fourth in sacks.

 2020: Led all NAIA and NCAA schools in blocked kicks, and finished sixth in the NAIA in punt return yards.
 Both CBs received all-conference recognition.
 Assisted on a defense that was one of the best in the country, finishing in the top five in the NAIA in scoring, total defense, rush defense, takeaways, and sacks.
 Led all NAIA and NCAA schools with four shutouts, and had six games where the defense scored at least as many points as the opposing starting offense.